markjuhn/ISC_Final/README.md

 test_tree.txt contains a simple newick tree to demonstrate that the code works

-The topology of the tree is
+The topology of the tree is:

 ( (A, B) , ( (C, D) , E ))

-What the function should returned is this
+What the function should returned is:

 constraint backbone1 partial = A B : C D E;
 constraint backbone2 partial = C D E : A B;